anibesam/e-exam-pagination/README.md

 # e-exam-pagination
-PHP questions and answers form database with pagination
+Questions and answers form database with pagination using PHP.